wymmust/assignment2/README.md

 Overall, the visualization demonstrates that ORB-SLAM3 can recover the global trajectory structure, although some drift remains due to the monocular scale ambiguity and challenging UAV flight conditions.

+## 8. Analysis of Output

+The experimental results provide insight into the performance of ORB-SLAM3 when applied to UAV monocular visual odometry.

+### 8.1 Trajectory Alignment

+Before alignment, the estimated trajectory shows a clear scale and orientation mismatch compared with the ground truth.
+This is expected because monocular SLAM cannot directly observe the absolute scale of the environment.
+After applying Sim(3) alignment using the evo evaluation tool, the estimated trajectory becomes well aligned with the RTK ground truth.
+The overall trajectory structure and flight path are successfully recovered.

+### 8.2 Absolute Trajectory Error (ATE)

+The Absolute Trajectory Error (ATE) measures the global consistency of the estimated trajectory.
+In this experiment:

+- ATE RMSE ≈ **20.77 m**
+- Mean ATE ≈ **18.24 m**
+- Median ATE ≈ **16.66 m**

+Most of the error values fall within the **10–30 m range**, indicating that the system maintains a reasonable global estimate of the UAV trajectory.
+However, the presence of larger errors suggests that drift accumulates over time.

+### 8.3 Relative Pose Error (RPE)

+The Relative Pose Error reflects the local motion accuracy between consecutive frames.
+The translational RPE RMSE is approximately **4.10 m**, which indicates that the system is able to estimate short-term motion reasonably well.
+This shows that the local tracking of ORB-SLAM3 remains stable even though global drift occurs.

+### 8.4 Error Distribution Along the Trajectory

+From the ATE error plot along the trajectory, several peaks can be observed.
+These peaks correspond to segments where the visual tracking becomes more challenging.
+Possible causes include:

+- Motion blur caused by fast UAV movement
+- Low-texture environments such as roads or open areas
+- Temporary tracking loss or feature scarcity

+These factors lead to larger deviations between the estimated trajectory and the ground truth.

+### 8.5 Overall Performance

+Overall, ORB-SLAM3 successfully reconstructs the general flight trajectory of the UAV.
+The system demonstrates strong local tracking capability but still suffers from global drift, which is a common limitation of monocular visual SLAM systems.
+Despite these challenges, the results show that ORB-SLAM3 is capable of producing a reliable trajectory estimate for aerial navigation tasks.

 **AAE5303 - Robust Control Technology in Low-Altitude Aerial Vehicle**